langurmonkey/website-source/content/blog/2021/viltrox-ef-fx1-review.md

 So obviously I had no alternative but to go on a quest to capture the old firmware versions.
 Maybe one of them would work *fine* with my body and lenses.
 I started at the [official website](http://viltrox.com) (on a side note, how on Earth is a website serving firmware files not using HTTPS in 2021?), but it wasn't gonna be that easy.
 The web only serves the latest version.
 So I sent them an email asking for old versions for testing purposes, but they ignored me.
 Then I found a Reddit comment thread where someone mentioned being able to get old firmware versions for the EF-FX1 from the manufacturer, so I contacted him and he was kind enough to send me a *zip* file with some firmware files.
 The zip contained versions 1.0, 1.10, 2.12, 2.14, 2.18, 2.21, 2.23, 2.26, 2.28 and 2.29.

-## Flashing firmwares like there's no tomorrow
+## Flashing firmware versions like there's no tomorrow

 Then I set up a table to methodically test and document my findings.
 I would rate the performance of each lens with each firmware version using a scale from 1 to 5:

-- **1** --- Not working, can't auto focus at all.
+- **1** --- Not working, can't get focus at all.
 - **2** --- Auto focus barely works, it hunts a lot.
 - **3** --- Almost usable.
 Focus still hunts, but it lands some good ones from time to time.
 - **4** --- Quite usable.
-It takes a bit more to focus than with native hardware, but it works.
+Focus takes longer than usual, but it works.
 - **5** --- Performance is like native.

 Here is the table.